-Alex Farquhar Associate Attorney
+Alex Farquhar Senior Associate Attorney

-As an Associate Immigration Attorney at David Swaim & Associates, Alex Farquhar understands how important his role is in helping people pursue their dreams and achieve their goals – whether it’s assisting individuals wanting to come to the United States, those wishing to remain here, or helping companies with their unique immigration issues.
+As a Senior Associate Immigration Attorney at David Swaim & Associates, Alex Farquhar understands how important his role is in helping people pursue their dreams and achieve their goals – whether it’s assisting individuals wanting to come to the United States, those wishing to remain here, or helping companies with their unique immigration issues.

 Since earning degrees from the University of North Texas in Denton and The University of Texas School of Law in Austin, Alex has gained substantial experience across all levels of immigration law, specializing in employment-based immigrant and nonimmigrant classifications.
 Alex is also well versed in the federal court review of adverse decisions made by the Immigration Service and other related agencies.